Siilinjärven Palloseura: Background

-During the period 1997 to 2007 SiPS competed in the Kolmonen but in 2008 withdrew because of economic reasons.
+During the period 1997 to 2007 SiPS competed in the Kolmonen but in 2008 it withdrew because of economic reasons.
 However the men's first team re-formed in 2009 and competed in the Nelonen.
-Their first season back was a great success which culminated in promotion back to the Kolmonen.
+Their first season back was a great success which culminated in their promotion back to the Kolmonen.

 Season to season

 Club Structure

-Siilinjärven Palloseura run a large number of teams including 2 men's teams, 1 ladies teams, 9 boys teams and 3 girls teams.
+Siilinjärven Palloseura runs a large number of teams including 2 men's teams, 1 ladies teams, 9 boys teams and 3 girls teams.

 The junior section of the club has around 300 registered players including about 70 girls.
 The club is able to provide high quality training facilities on both synthetic and natural grass and within the training hall.
 In 2007 and 2008 the B-juniors won the Kokkola Cup.

 2010 season

 SiPS First Team are competing in the Kolmonen administered by the Itä-Suomi SPL and Keski-Suomi SPL.
 This is the fourth highest tier in the Finnish football system.
 In 2009 SiPS were promoted from the Nelonen.

 SiPS/2 are participating in Section C (Lohko C) of the Vitonen administered by the Itä-Suomi SPL.